AndiTaTaEe/personal_portfolio/README.md

 # Personal Portfolio

 Welcome to my personal portfolio!
-This project showcases my skills, projects, and experiences as a [Your Profession/Field, e.g., Web Developer, Designer, etc.].
+This project showcases my skills, projects, and experiences as a future Computer Engineer.

 ## Table of Contents